Barnegat Peninsula: Communities

 Point Pleasant Beach is a popular family resort known for its boardwalk, aquarium, and fishing industry.
 The town is also adjacent to the Manasquan River and Manasquan Inlet.

-Bay Head is noted for its quiet beaches, the Bay Head Yacht Club and its fine Shingle-style seashore houses.
+Bay Head is noted for its quiet beaches, the Bay Head Yacht Club, and its fine Shingle-style seashore houses.
 Bay Head was founded in 1886 and is listed on the National Register of Historic Places.

 Mantoloking, the second-wealthiest community in the state, is known for its Shingle-style houses overlooking the Atlantic Ocean and Barnegat Bay.
-The Mantoloking Yacht Club has produced Olympic-champions.
+The Mantoloking Yacht Club has produced Olympic champions.

-Normandy Beach, Lavallette, Dover Beaches North (Ocean Beach and Chadwick Beach); Ortley Beach; and Seaside Park are predominantly summer-only coastal towns with extremely small winter populations.
-They are popular for their fairly affordable housing stock, their ocean beaches and access to water activities on Barnegat Bay and the Atlantic Ocean.
+Normandy Beach, Lavallette, Ortley Beach, and Seaside Park are predominantly summer-only coastal towns with extremely small winter populations.
+They are popular for their relatively affordable housing stock, their ocean beaches, and access to water activities on Barnegat Bay and the Atlantic Ocean.

 Seaside Heights is the principal community in the southern half of the peninsula, world-famous for its boardwalk and amusement piers lined with food stands, shops, games-of-chance, and amusement park rides.
 Seaside Heights has a winter population of 5,000 and a summer population of close to 40,000, swelled by vacationers from New York, Pennsylvania, and New Jersey.
-In the summers of 1998 and 2002, MTV hosted their summer-broadcast in Seaside Heights.
+In the summers of 1998 and 2002, MTV hosted their summer broadcast in Seaside Heights.

 The main thoroughfare connecting these shore towns is Route 35.
 Connections to the mainland include the Mathis and Tunney Bridges in Toms River connecting Seaside Heights, Route 35 running north from Point Pleasant Beach to Manasquan over the Manasquan River, Bridge Avenue between Point Pleasant and Bay Head, and the Mantoloking Bridge linking Mantoloking with Brick Township.

 Since the Point Pleasant Canal was built in 1925 connecting the Manasquan Inlet with the Barnegat Bay, the peninsula is technically an island.
 It is sometimes referred to as Barnegat Beach Island, or more commonly, "the barrier island."